 - For option (2), please also include, if possible, your own observations about the paper, e.g. analysis of robustness, was the paper difficult to reproduce given the details in the paper; most important tricks in implementation etc.

 - For option (3), consider reviewing works that have some aspects in common, so that you can compare them and highlight their pros and cons.

-- In the application form, you will need to indicate the option you chose.
+- In the application system, you will need to indicate the option you chose.